MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate-deploy.md

 # Tutorial: Part 3 - Evaluate and deploy a custom chat application with the prompt flow SDK

-In this tutorial, you use the prompt flow SDK (and other libraries) to  evaluate and deploy the chat app you built in [Part 2 of the tutorial series](copilot-sdk-build-rag.md).
-In this part three, you learn how to:
+In this tutorial, you use the Azure AI SDK (and other libraries) to  evaluate and deploy the chat app you built in [Part 1 of the tutorial series](copilot-sdk-build-rag.md).
+In this part two, you learn how to:

 > [!div class="checklist"]
 > - Evaluate the quality of chat app responses
 > - Deploy the chat app to Azure
 > - Verify the deployment

-This tutorial is part three of a three-part tutorial.
+This tutorial is part two of a two-part tutorial.

 ## Prerequisites

-- Complete [part 2 of the tutorial series](copilot-sdk-build-rag.md) to build the chat application.
+- Complete [part 1 of the tutorial series](copilot-sdk-build-rag.md) to build the chat application.

 - You must have the necessary permissions to add role assignments in your Azure subscription.
 Granting permissions by role assignment is only allowed by the **Owner** of the specific Azure resources.
 You might need to ask your Azure subscription owner (who might be your IT admin) for help with endpoint access later in the tutorial.